vinicyusmacedo/charts/stable/redis/README.md

 #### Default: Master-Slave

-When installing the chart with `cluster.enabled=true`, it will deploy a Redis master StatefulSet (only one master node allowed) and a Redis slave StatefulSet.
-The slaves will be read-replicas of the master.
+When installing the chart with `cluster.enabled=true`, it will deploy a Redis primary StatefulSet (only one primary node allowed) and a Redis replica StatefulSet.
+The replicas will be read-replicas of the primary.
 Two services will be exposed:

-   - Redis Master service: Points to the master, where read-write operations can be performed
+   - Redis Master service: Points to the primary, where read-write operations can be performed
-   - Redis Slave service: Points to the slaves, where only read operations are allowed.
+   - Redis Slave service: Points to the replicas, where only read operations are allowed.

-In case the master crashes, the slaves will wait until the master node is respawned again by the Kubernetes Controller Manager.
+In case the primary crashes, the replicas will wait until the primary node is respawned again by the Kubernetes Controller Manager.

 #### Master-Slave with Sentinel

-When installing the chart with `cluster.enabled=true` and `sentinel.enabled=true`, it will deploy a Redis master StatefulSet (only one master allowed) and a Redis slave StatefulSet.
+When installing the chart with `cluster.enabled=true` and `sentinel.enabled=true`, it will deploy a Redis primary StatefulSet (only one primary allowed) and a Redis replica StatefulSet.
 In this case, the pods will contain en extra container with Redis Sentinel.
-This container will form a cluster of Redis Sentinel nodes, which will promote a new master in case the actual one fails.
+This container will form a cluster of Redis Sentinel nodes, which will promote a new primary in case the actual one fails.
 In addition to this, only one service is exposed:

    - Redis service: Exposes port 6379 for Redis read-only operations and port 26379 for accesing Redis Sentinel.

 For read-only operations, access the service using port 6379.
-For write operations, it's necessary to access the Redis Sentinel cluster and query the current master using the command below (using redis-cli or similar:
+For write operations, it's necessary to access the Redis Sentinel cluster and query the current primary using the command below (using redis-cli or similar:

 ```
-SENTINEL get-master-addr-by-name <name of your MasterSet.
-Example: mymaster>
+SENTINEL get-primary-addr-by-name <name of your MasterSet.
+Example: myprimary>
 ```
-This command will return the address of the current master, which can be accessed from inside the cluster.
+This command will return the address of the current primary, which can be accessed from inside the cluster.

-In case the current master crashes, the Sentinel containers will elect a new master node.
+In case the current primary crashes, the Sentinel containers will elect a new primary node.

 ### Using password file
 To use a password file for Redis you need to create a secret containing the password.